nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 beneath that sky!
 And to be in love—even for one hour of such rare hours!
 One day!
 One night!
-Somebody with spring charm, like a dandelion, seasonal and haunting like a lovely dream that never repeats itself....
-There are hours, there are days, and nights whose sheer beauty over-whem us with happiness, that we seek to make even more beautiful by comparing them with rare human contacts....
-It was a day like this we romped in the grass ... a night as soft and intimate as this on which we forgot the world and ourselves....
-Hours of pagan abandon, celebrating ourselves....
+Somebody with spring charm, like a dandelion, seasonal and haunting like a lovely dream that never repeats itself.<span class="three-dots"></span>There are hours, there are days, and nights whose sheer beauty over-whem us with happiness, that we seek to make even more beautiful by comparing them with rare human contacts.<span class="three-dots"></span>It was a day like this we romped in the grass<span class="three-dots"></span>a night as soft and intimate as this on which we forgot the world and ourselves.<span class="three-dots"></span>Hours of pagan abandon, celebrating ourselves.<span class="three-dots"></span>

 And Jake felt as all men who love love for love’s sake can feel.
 He thought of the surging of desire in his boy’s